HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 The purpose of stringifying data is to perform operations such as comparing and sorting multiple data according to strings, and it is also used to process the evaluation results of parameterized strings and to concatenate with other parts of strings.

-Note that "stringification" is different from "serialization", which refers to formatting data according to JSON or eJSON.
+Note that "stringify" is different from "serialize", which refers to formatting data according to JSON or eJSON.

-##### 2.1.4.4) Serialization
+##### 2.1.4.4) Serialize

 "Serialize" means to format arbitrary data according to JSON or eJSON. eJSON format, see this document [2.2.5) eJSON syntax] (#225-ejson-syntax).